kavun/random-spreadsheet-tweet-bot/README.md

 # Random Spreadsheet Tweet Bot

-- `./index.js` will pull a random cell value from a public Google Spreadsheet and tweet it
+- `./index.js` will pull a random cell value from a public Google Spreadsheet with `tabletop` and tweet it with `twit`
 - `./now.js` exposes a `/tweet` route via express to do the same

 ## configure